jennbarron/portfolio/chaosOS/chaosOS/examples/childhood-misdiagnosis-case.md

 ChaosOS then:

-- matched Rose’s symptoms against **known side effects** of her medication:
+- matched the patient’s symptoms against known side effects of the prescribed medication:
   - cognitive slowing
   - mood changes
   - fatigue
   - movement/neurological twitching
   - withdrawal-type episodes

-- compared the episode pattern with:
+- compared episode timing with:
   - missed doses
-  - illnesses
+  - illness
   - dehydration
-  - electrolyte stress
+  - electrolyte and metabolic stress

-It flagged that:
+It flagged a core pattern:

-> “Events only happen when the medication is interrupted or the body is under extra stress”
+> “Events primarily occur when the medication is interrupted or the body is under extra stress.”

-> → This is consistent with medication-related destabilization, not an active seizure disorder that persists regardless of dosing.
+This aligned more with medication-related destabilization than with an ongoing, intrinsic seizure disorder.

 ---